logaretm/vee-validate/docs/content/guide/global-validators.md

 # Global Validators

-Sometimes you are building an application that is form-heavy and needs to validate forms frequently, like an admin dashboard or a form based application. importing validation rules every time you need them can be quite tedious.
+Sometimes you are building an application that is form-heavy and needs to validate forms frequently, like an admin dashboard or a form-based application. importing validation rules every time you need them can be quite tedious.

-VeeValidate allows you to define validation rules globally on the app-level which in turn can allow you express your rules in a minimal syntax that is inspired by the [Laravel framework's validation syntax](https://laravel.com/docs/validation).
+VeeValidate allows you to define validation rules globally on the app-level which in turn can allow you to express your rules in a minimal syntax that is inspired by the [Laravel framework's validation syntax](https://laravel.com/docs/validation).

 ## Defining Global Validators